Who Is Responsible For Applying Cui Markings And Dissemination Instructions

 1. The Information Creator: This individual or team is fundamentally responsible for initially identifying if the information they are creating, handling, or possessing meets the criteria for CUI.
 If it does, they are primarily responsible for applying the appropriate CUI marking and initial dissemination instructions.
 This includes understanding the various CUI categories and selecting the correct marking based on the sensitivity of the information.
 Proper training is essential for this role to ensure accurate identification and marking.

 2. The Information Custodian: The custodian is responsible for maintaining the security and integrity of the CUI throughout its lifecycle.
 This includes ensuring that appropriate markings are applied and maintained, that dissemination instructions are followed, and that access to the information is appropriately controlled.
-This person often acts as the gatekeeper, ensuring only authorized individuals can access the CUI.
+This person often acts as the gatekeeper, ensuring only authorized individuals can access the CUI Which is the point..

 3. The Information Owner: The information owner is typically a higher-level manager or official within an organization.
 They are ultimately responsible for establishing and overseeing the CUI handling program.
 This includes developing policies and procedures for CUI management, providing training to staff, and ensuring compliance with all relevant regulations.
 They are responsible for the overall accountability of the CUI program within their organizational unit.

-4. The Security Officer/Manager: In organizations with established security programs, a security officer or manager plays a crucial role.
+4. The Security Officer/Manager: In organizations with established security programs, a security officer or manager has a big impact.
 They oversee the implementation and enforcement of CUI handling policies, provide guidance on marking and dissemination, conduct audits to ensure compliance, and often serve as a point of contact for questions or concerns related to CUI handling.

 5. System Administrators: For CUI stored electronically, system administrators bear significant responsibility.
 They must implement appropriate access controls, encryption, and other security measures to protect the CUI.
 They are also responsible for ensuring that the system accurately reflects the CUI markings and dissemination instructions.